-In just eight years since launching in 2014, Dell Medical School at The University of Texas at Austin is already having a higher-than-expected impact on the regional health innovation and life sciences sector – from new research and inventions to catalyzing UT campus collaborations and commercialization – according to a *new report* from the Bureau of Business Research (BBR), an organized research unit of the IC2 Institute at UT Austin.
+In just eight years since launching in 2014, Dell Medical School at The University of Texas at Austin is already having a higher-than-expected impact on the regional health innovation and life sciences sector – from new research and inventions to catalyzing UT campus collaborations and commercialization.
+The Bureau of Business Research (BBR) prepared the report that includes overall research and data from commercialization efforts from 2015-2021.